jbexta/AgentPilot/README.md

 ### 🌱 Branching Chats
 Messages can be edited and resubmitted, and code can be edited and re-run.<br>
-Allowing for a more efficient way to chat with your workflow.
+Allowing for a more practical way to chat with your workflow.

 ### 👥 Multi-Agent Chat
 Chat with multiple agents at once, and configure their interactions between each other.<br>
-Agent pilot supports group chat natively, but can be altered with one of the plugins:<br>
+Agent pilot supports group chat natively, but can be altered with a plugin:<br>
 [CrewAI](/)
 <br>
 [Autogen](/)